xttrust/xttrust/README.md

 ## Hi there 👋

-I'm **Florin Pinta** (aka **xttrust**), a passionate Junior Full-Stack Software Developer with a knack for building web applications that solve real-world problems.
+I'm **Florin Pinta** (aka **xttrust**), a passionate Full-Stack Software Developer with a knack for building web applications that solve real-world problems.
 From PHP to Django, Docker, and beyond, I’m driven by a continuous desire to learn, improve, and innovate.

 ---
 ### 🔭 Finished Projects for real clients.